mysterious-coding/base_entranced/README.md

 ####`/forceclass` and `/unforceclass`
 Teams can call special, team-only votes to force a teammate to a certain class for 60 seconds.
 Use the command `/callteamvote`.
 For example, `/callteamvote forceclass pad j` will force Padawan to play jedi for 60 seconds.
 Use `/callteamvote unforceclass pad` to undo this restriction.
 Use `/teamvote yes` and `/teamvote no` to vote on these special teamvotes.
 These commands can also be executed with rcon directly.

-####`/g_openJKTeamVoteFix`
+####`/g_teamVoteFix`
-There is a bug preventing the on-screen teamvote text from displaying on clients' screens if the server is running OpenJK Engine.
-This workaround prints some text on your screen so you can see what the vote is for. basejka servers should leave this at 0; OpenJK servers should set it to 1.
-If you don't know what this means, set it to 0.
+There is a bug preventing the on-screen teamvote text from displaying on clients' screens if they are running certain client mods (such as SMod).
+This workaround prints some text on your screen so you can see what the vote is for.

 ####`/forceready` and `/forceunready`
 Use `/forceready <clientnumber>` and `/forceunready <clientnumber>` to force a player to have ready or not ready status.
 Use -1 to force everybody.